 - Aussies have a strong prey drive.

-- Australian Shepherds can have docked or undocked tails.
+- The Australian Shepherd can have docked or undocked tails.

 - Brushing is essential to their coat care.